-Update: Both positions (Load inspection Analyst and Outreach & Education Technician) identified in this initiative have been hired in 2019
+Update: Both positions (Load inspection Analyst and Outreach & Education Technician) identified in this initiative have been hired in 2019 running.
+There will be some additional

 N-23 Climate Adaptation & Environmental Sustainability Specialist

 This position will play a key role in ensuring the organization meets the desired goals and targets of CESI as well as support the ongoing needs for a Corporate Sustainability Focus within the organization.
 It also supports future community related programs and expectations.